grahambleon/BookKeeper/README.md

 -email: demo@email.com
 -password: password

 This is a work in progress.
-Feel free to poke around and check things.
+Feel free to poke around and check things out.
 Any issues you find please report them!
 I'd really appreciate any and all feedback.
 I plan to keep iterating on this so also if you have suggested feature let me know.

  Things I'm still working on: